 15 Contaminated Hawaii Beaches Tourists Keep Swimming In – Water Quality Will Shock You (Protect Your Family)

-Two Hawaii beaches just ranked as the most bacteria-contaminated in the entire United States.
-One failed water quality tests 92% of the time.
-The other: 90%.
-Both are popular tourist spots with calm waters and sea turtles – and neither has adequate warning signs posted.
+One failed water tests 92% of the time.
+The other failed 90%.
+Both are popular tourist spots with sea turtles and calm water.

 🎯 Your Beach Risk Score – Check Before You Swim